Get free access to

 As a member of the OECD, the Czech Republic applies principles and recommendations issued by this organization.
 In this regard, the OECD issued the OECD Guidelines in 1995 which were subsequently updated in July 2010.
 The OECD Guidelines are not legally binding for the Czech Republic, nevertheless, are widely followed.

 The Transfer Pricing principles defined by the OECD Guidelines were implemented into the Czech tax system by Guidance D – 34 of the Ministry of Finance.
 Even though not legally binding, Guidance D – 34 provides guidance for taxpayers how the Czech tax administration will approach the Transfer Pricing issues.
-Therefore, it is recommendable to follow the principles included in Guidance D – 332.
+Therefore, it is recommendable to follow the principles included in Guidance D – 34.

 The Czech Republic is one of the parties to the EU Arbitration Convention.
 This Convention establishes a procedure to resolve disputes where double taxation occurs between enterprises of different Member States as a result of an upward adjustment of profits of an enterprise of one Member State.
 The Convention provides for the elimination of double taxation by agreement between the contracting states including, if necessary, by reference to the opinion of an independent advisory body.

 The term „related persons” (“related parties”) concerning transfer pricing in the Czech Republic refers to:

 Parties that are related through capital, where: